rafasl1/node-filter/README.md

 # node-filter
-Node project to that filter fields on response
+NodeJS project to test filter fields in a response